MichaelFedora/tiny-host-common/README.md

   - registering & logging in users
   - managing user & session (logging out, deleting self)
   - handshaking apps & homes

-### TODO

-- Add info url so apps can know what type of host this is
-  - /info - `{ type: 'file' | 'db' }`
-- Add handshakes, so these can be used independantly of homes
-  - /handshake/start?redirect=...&scopes=...
-  - user -> /handshake/{id}/cancel or /handshake/{id}/approve
-  - redirected -> {redirect}?code=...
-  - get /session with body `{ code, redirect, scopes }`, returns `"session"`
-- Add a "master key" token type, to generate scoped tokens.
-  - this is for Homes to request, when attaching a file-/db-host to a Home User so they can generate other scoped tokens to be used by an application
-  - this does not expire, but can be revoked
-  - home -> store workflow:
-    - login to home
-    - click "attach a store"
-    - enter "my-store.mydomain.com"
-    - goto -> my-store.mydomain.com/handshake/start?redirect=..&type=master&id=..
-    - redirected -> my-store.mydomain.com/?handshake=..
-    - goto -> my-store.mydomain.com/handshake/../accept
-    - redirected -> my-home.mydomain.com/attach?code=..&id=..
-    - get my-store.mydomain.com/token with body `{ code, redirect, id, type: "master" }`
-      - get a "master key" token back as `"token"`
-  - store -> home workflow (preferred):
-    - login to store
-    - click "attach to home"
-    - enter "my-home.mydomain.com"
-    - goto -> my-home.mydomain.com/attach?type=..&url=..&code=..
-    - user approves
-    - get my-store.mydomain.com/token with body { code, type: "master" }
-      - get a "master key" token back as `"token"`

 ## License